LoreBadTime/8088-easy-builder/README.md

 sudo apt-get install dosbox
 sudo apt-get install python3

-PS:python could be already installed in the system,missing modules errors should be fixed manually(by installing them)
+PS:python could be already installed in the system,missing modules errors should be fixed manually by installing those modules

 2)Download the source zip and unzip the file
 3)move the /8088 folder in linux builder directory in the unzipped file